What is it?

 What’s a session like?

 In a typical session, the patient and I are seated.
 We show a better set of information to the ACS using special verbal scripts of questions and corrective training statements that address the specific ways that mis-information can lead to illness or pain.
-We use a gentle Muscle Response Testing to get feedback from the ACS as we work, and periodically stimulate the nervous system by tapping points alongside the spine.
+We use a gentle Muscle Response Testing to get feedback from the ACS as we work, and periodically stimulate the nervous system by tapping points alongside the spine or on the chest.

 How does that work?